chairemobilite/transition-docs/tutorial/README.md

 ## Lesson 3: Test the imported data by calcuting routes

-When changes are done on a scenario, before doing lengthy calculations on it, it is important to test that it works as expected and give logical results.
+When changes are done on a scenario, before doing lengthy calculations on it, it is important to test that it works as expected and gives logical results.
 This can be done by testing some trip calculations on the transit network.

-Navigate to the `Routing` panel, by clicking on the `Routing` in the left menu.
+Navigate to the `Routing` panel, by clicking on the `Routing` item in the left menu.

 ![Lesson 3: routing menu](images/lesson3_routingMenu.png)

-You can fine-tune the parameters, to change the departure/arrival time, maximum travel time, minimum waiting time, maximum access, egress and transfer time.
+You can fine-tune the parameters to change the departure/arrival time, maximum travel time, minimum waiting time, maximum access, egress and transfer time.

-Then select the scenario to test and whether you want alternatives or not.
+Then, select the scenario to test and whether you want alternatives or not.

 To define the origin and destination, you may simply click on the map.
 The first click will define the origin, all further clicks will change the destination.